Hole By Hole

 Par 4 - 464 yards - Handicap 2

-The 15th hole begins the fantastic finish on the AT&T Oaks course.
+The 15th hole begins the fantastic finish on The Oaks course at TPC San Antonio course.
 Much like many other holes on the course, finding the fairway is a must.
 Avoid the fairway bunker on the right off the tee and you should have a mid to short iron into the green.
 This smallish green is protected by some of the most artistically designed bunkers on the course.
 The cross bunker some 40 yards short of the green makes the green appear closer than it actually is.
 If you can find this green in 2, your putt should be near the hole.
 Make par here and you have taken your first step towards a fantastic finish.

 Par 3 - 183 yards - Handicap 18